Buvikrish/Student-Performance-PowerBI/README.md

 **Conclusion**

 This project demonstrates the use of Power BI for educational data analysis, focusing on clarity, interactivity, and actionable insights.
-It highlights skills in data visualization, DAX, and analytical thinking, making it suitable for academic submission, internships, and entry-level data roles.
+It highlights skills in data visualization, DAX, and analytical thinking.